bjgarcia/hdzero-goggle-services/README.md

 ```

 ## File Api
 Allow access to the SD Card mount point only.
+Do my best to prevent malicious code injection by scrubbing paths and limiting file names to a single period.
+Example name.extension.

 ### Get Methods
-Paths and filters are cleaned to prevent funny business.
+Only accepts simple globs with a single period.
 Example filter="filename*.jpg", filter = "*.jpg", or filter="filename.*" will work.

 ```
 /cgi-bin/file?list=path[&filter=jpg]